-The 56F827EVM uses a 4.00MHz crystal, Y1, connected to its External Crystal Inputs, EXTAL and XTAL.
-The 56F827 uses its internal PLL to multiply the input frequency by 20, achieving its 80MHz maximum operating frequency.
-An external oscillator source can be connected to the hybrid controller by using the oscillator bypass connectors, JG4 and JG5; see Figure 2-4.
+The 56F826EVM uses a 4.00MHz crystal, Y1, connected to its External Crystal Inputs, EXTAL and XTAL.
+To achieve its 80MHz maximum operating frequency, the 56F826 uses its internal PLL to multiply the input frequency by 20.
+An external oscillator source can be connected to the controller by using the oscillator bypass connectors, JG4 and JG5; see Figure 2-4.
 If the input frequency is above 4MHz, then the EXTAL input should be jumpered to ground by adding a jumper between JG4 pins 2 and 3.
 The input frequency would then be injected on JG5's pin 2.
-If the hybrid controller needs to be synchronized to the codec's sample frequency, then the controller's input frequency should be jumpered using the 12.2280MHz codec frequency.
+If the controller needs to be synchronized to the codec's sample frequency, then the controller's input frequency should be jumpered using the 12.2280MHz codec frequency.
 If the input frequency is below 4MHz, then the input frequency can be injected on JG4's pin 2.